 Below are the top 8 KPIs (key performance indicators) you should track to get the most out of your digital ordering system.
 Each KPI comes with a simple explanation, why it's important, how to calculate it, and tips to boost your performance.

 Pro tip: Always look at your data by time of day, day of the week, and season.
-It helps spot patterns and lets you time promotions, build your menu, plan staff, and prepare your kitchen more effectively.
+It helps spot patterns and lets you time promotions, build your menu, plan staff, and prepare your kitchen more well.

 KPI 1: Digital Order vs Regular Orders